Cuder/elevator-guide/car.rst

    :alt: DenvEL-4500's car
    :align: center

-* **Car position indicator** is a LED screen displaying a number of the floor where the car is currently on, and an arrow pointing the direction of the car movement.
+* **Car position indicator** is a LED screen displaying number of the floor where the car is currently on, and an arrow pointing the direction of the car movement.
-* **Control panel** is a board with buttons for control of the car movement and operation (see Control Panel).
+* **Control panel** is a board with buttons for control of the car movement and operation (see :doc:`control-panel`).
 * **Ventilation** is used to maintain normal temperature and keep the air fresh.
 * **Lighting** consists of four LED downlights providing bright but soft illumination.
 * **Mirror** is used to take passengers’ time while they travel between floors.